ykEddie/code-journal/README.md

 - Having a few problems
 - Might need to set up SSH keys
 - Set up SSH key but still unable to push lol
+- Used trusty ol' Google to figure out how to change it from HTTPS to SSH so I can finally push